 JPS is fully peer-reviewed, with a distinguished editorial board serving under the Editor-in-Chief, Dr. Zygmunt Pizlo (Purdue University, USA).
 Masked (blinded) reviews are not available.
 JPS aims to notify authors of the initial decision within 90 days of manuscript submission.

-JPS is an Open Access online journal, published twice a year.
+JPS is an Open Access online journal, published incrementally.
 As with many such journals, there is a publication charge to authors of $500, assessed when an article has been accepted for publication.
 This enables the publisher, Purdue University Press, to cover costs (as hard-copy subscriptions, the traditional source of revenue for journal publishers, will not be marketed).
 There will be no charge for manuscript review.

 Who Can Submit?